 Old fuel can leave behind gummy deposits that can restrict fuel flow through the fuel lines.
 When this happens, remove the fuel line and install a new fuel line of the same diameter and width.
 You will need to replace the fuel line if you find it is dry, cracked, or kinked.

 The Shindaiwa fuel tank requires a vent to allow air to pass through it.
-When this vent gets plugged, the fuel tank forms a vacuum.
+When this vent gets clogged, the fuel tank forms a vacuum.
 The vacuum prevents fuel from flowing out of the tank which causes the trimmer to stall and die.

 If you are not getting fuel to the carburetor, you are running a good filter and you don’t have any clogs in the fuel lines, you may have a clogged fuel vent.
 You can test this by placing your Shindaiwa string trimmer on a level surface.